 A/N – Caroline will be staying with the original family from the first of the year in 2011 until the first of the year in 2012.
 When this story starts Caroline is roughly halfway through her senior year.
 (I pushed back the date of Elena’s turning from early Nov in Canon so my story could work and have her still be human in late December I hope no one notices hehehe)

 Caroline stood in front of her full length mirror and tried to straighten the ribbon wrapped around her ponytail.
 She was in charge of the bake sale table today and while she couldn’t wear her full uniform until Friday she still had to show school spirit.
 She and Bonnie had the lunch shift and she supposed she should invite Rebekah along as well to kind of show her the ropes for the days she would be paired off with another member of the squad.
-And to explain the rules about using compulsion on her girls, she wouldn’t let anyone do that unless it was a real live emergency that they forget something they saw or rip their heads off.
+And to explain the rules about using compulsion on her girls, she wouldn’t let anyone do that unless it was a real life emergency where it was either make them forget something they saw or rip their heads off.
 Only then was compulsion preferable.